VSI Archive Backup System for OpenVMS Installation Guide

 Do you want to replace MRD$RTL.EXE - YES

-MDMS GUI will files will be installed with the following options:
+MDMS GUI files will be installed with the following options:

 Do you want the MDMS GUI installed on Alpha OpenVMS - YES (if on Alpha)